team1306/nilus-scouting/README.md

 If not, you can also use `python3 -m pipenv`.

 Now, we'll use pipenv to install the Python dependencies for the project.
-`cd` into the respository directly, the with with Pipfile in it.
+`cd` into the respository, the directory with Pipfile in it.
 Now, you should be able to run:
 ```bash
 pipenv sync --dev